blues-lab/password-change-extension-live-configuration/README.md

-# password-change-extension-production-configuration
+# password-change-extension-live-configuration
-The configuration for the production web extension that is published to the various browser stores.
+The configuration for the live, production web extension that is published to the various browser stores.